bcurran3/ChocolateyPackages/choco-upgrade-all-at/readme.md

 * I personally use and endorse this script/package/program/task/whatever-you-want-to-call-it.

 ROADMAP:
-* Add options for weekly and monthly instead of only daily.
 * Cancel task to stop after xxx minutes in event of a non-silent package getting "stuck"
 * Possibly drop the leading 0 required for times less than < 10:00 AM